CircleBumpCheckedFilledMedical

 How to Calculate Due Date for Twins

 If you naturally conceived twins or multiples and haven’t already been told your pregnancy due date by your doctor, you can use The Bump due date calculator above based on your LMP, just as you would if you weren’t doubling (or tripling) down on babies.
-How to calculate due date for multiples is the same method you’d use for a singleton baby, but keep in mind that delivery day recommendations may change: For example, di/di twins are usually delivered between 38 weeks and 38 weeks and six days instead of 40 weeks.
+How to calculate due date for multiples is the same method you’d use for a singleton baby, but keep in mind that delivery day recommendations may change: For example, dichorionic diamniotic twins (where each twin has a separate placenta and amniotic sac are usually delivered early.
 So just know that twins may arrive earlier than the due date noted by the pregnancy calculator.
 A first-trimester ultrasound is the most accurate way to calculate due date, and changes to the date after that measurement is done are extremely rare.

-Now that you know what month baby will be born in, you can also get the scoop (just for fun) on if your wee one will supposedly be a boy or a girl.
-Use the Chinese Gender Chart to predict baby's sex while you wait for the official (and more reliably accurate) ultrasound or prenatal testing results.
+Now that you can confidently answer “When am I due?,” you can also get the scoop (just for fun) on if your wee one will supposedly be a boy or a girl.
+Use the Chinese gender chart to predict baby's sex while you wait for the official (and more reliably accurate) ultrasound or prenatal testing results.

 Please note: The Bump and the materials and information it contains are not intended to, and do not constitute, medical or other health advice or diagnosis and should not be used as such.
 You should always consult with a qualified physician or health professional about your specific circumstances.